 Kathleen Forde (CCL 2010) has been appointed Curator of Experiential Art at PaceX!
 Pace Gallery has recently launched PaceX, an initiative designed to facilitate art and tech commissions around the world, and Kathleen Forde (CCL 2010) has been appointed its Curator of Experiential Art.
 Forde has been working as an indendepent curator ...
 Read More >

 Emerging Leaders in the U.S. Museum Community Selected as 2010 Fellows Twelve outstanding curators from art institutions across the United States have been selected to participate in the 2010 fellowship program of the Center for Curatorial Leadership (CCL), a non-profit organization that trains curators for leadership positions.
 Selected by a panel of leading ...
 Read More >

-We're delighted that Deborah Cullen (CCL 2010) has been named Director of the Bronx Museum of the Arts!
-Deborah participated in the CCL Fellowship in 2010 as Director of Curatorial Programs at El Museo del Barrio, and in 2012 was appointed Director and Chief Curator at the Wallach Art Gallery at Columbia University in the ...
+Bronx Museum of the Arts has named Deborah Cullen (CCL 2010) as their next Director.
+Deborah participated in the CCL Fellowship in 2010 as Director of Curatorial Programs at El Museo del Barrio, and in 2012 was appointed Director and Chief Curator at the Wallach Art Gallery at Columbia University in the City of New ...
 Read More >

 Congrats to Deborah Cullen on her appointment as director and chief curator of the Miriam and Ira D. Wallach Art Gallery.
 “Deborah Cullen has the experience and vision not just to plan for and shepherd the move to Manhattanville,” said Nicholas B. Dirks, dean of the Faculty of Arts and ...
 Read More >